 - Terms of per diem: Per diem is paid only for meals and incidentals (M&I) – not hotel rates.
 Per the Internal Revenue Service (IRS), incidentals include fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries; incidentals do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone calls.

 - Avoiding out-of-pocket expenses: Airfare, lodgings, registration and other expenses may be paid on a Pomona College purchasing card or through approved College vendors without incurring out-of-pocket expenses by the traveler.
-Please check with your department's Academic Coordinator or Amy Crown in the Dean's Office for assistance to avoid out of pocket expenses.
+Please check with your department's Academic Coordinator or Beverly Lopez in the Dean's Office for assistance to avoid out of pocket expenses.

 - Reimbursement: Reimbursement for out of pocket expenses will be processed only after travel has been completed.
 Please submit a completed Travel Expense Report form with all applicable documentation and original receipts to your department's Academic Coordinator for review and submittal for reimbursement within 30 days of your return.